CasvanderGun/SNN-CAPSTONE/README.md

 ## 3. Experiments

 There are X experiments available in our repository.
 These are the experiments we ran to obtain the results used for our project.
+First an explanation is given on how the dataset can be downloaded and the results be saved.

 ### Downloading the dataset